Monday, December 8, 2014

 So, in his personal copy Lambert included a tree of his maternal ancestors going back to his great-great-grandfather Odwin, as shown in the first figure.
 It is rather scrappy and unclear, and so Jean-Baptiste Piggin has digitized a copy, as shown below.

 There are c.80 names crammed into the compact space.
 As with other early pedigrees of which we have a record (eg. The first royal pedigree), the tree is rooted at the top and the family ramifies downwards.
 Like the Great Stemma (see How confusing were the first written genealogies?), siblings are grouped in short vertical lists, so that groups of first-names form family blocks that have only one connection to their parent.
+However, unlike either of these earlier genealogies, the names are not placed within segregating roundels, but simply exist as normal text.

 Lambert is at the bottom centre, labelled as "qui librum fecit Lambertus filius Onulfi; Eva" [Lambert who produced the book, son of Onulph and Eva].
 His lineage is traced back to Eva and her siblings, so that these are Lambert's maternal relatives.
 Why his mother and not his father is not directly explained, but the genealogy is listed as being that of Odwin and Heimericus the Dean, so that Heimericus is presumably the important progenitor (his family dominates the tree).
 Lambert does refer elsewhere in the book to his father, Onulph, who had been canon of the Church of Our Lady before him.
 Just in case you are left in any doubt about the purpose of the pedigree, the text at the top left of the figure specifies Lambert's direct lineage from Odwin to Heimericus the Dean to Baduif to Eva and thence himself.